 What are current rent rates?

 Find out how your rent compares to the rates of similar properties in the area.
-If other locations have lower rates, you can use that as a bargaining chip to lower your rate.
+If other locations have lower rates, you can use that as a bargaining chip to decrease your rate.

 What are current vacancy rates?